-There are several considerations that will determine the amount of firewood needed for a heating season.
+Several considerations will determine the amount of firewood you will need to get through an entire heating season.
 Let’s discuss those factors and try to help you plan for the next couple of heating seasons.

 - How much space are you trying to heat?